tensorknower69/flashing/README.md

 Written in C w/ OpenGL and GLFW3.

 Running it will open up a window flashing random colors.

-Be warned that the flashing may harm you or others, and I'm not responsible for any damage caused.
+Be warned that it may trigger epilepsy, and I'm not responsible for any damage caused.

 # Usage